AaronCoplan/SimpleInterpretedLanguage/README.md

 However, `1 2.5 add` will first try to treat both numbers as integers, fail to do so on `2.5`, and then reattempt by treating both values as doubles.
 Thus, the result pushed to the stack will be `3.5`.
 The same is executed for multiplication.
 This phase also adds error handling for invalid arguments.
 When an argument is not a number, such as `hello 2 add`, the interpreter will recognize this and display an error message.

+### Phase 3

+Extends Phase 2 by adding a very simple type system.
+Now, instead of treating everything as a `String`, arguments are typed into `Value` objects, which contain a `type` field.
+This allows us to do easy comparison of types for the add and multiply functions in the updated phase 3 interpreter.
+The major difference is that instead of determining types on popping from the stack, we now do so before pushing.